betfair-datascientists/betfair-datascientists.github.io/src/docs/index.md

 - [The Stream API dev docs](https://docs.developer.betfair.com/display/1smk3cen4v3lu3yomq5qye0ni/Exchange+Stream+API) are the best source of information for interpreting the data from the Historic Data site
 - [Historic BSP csv files](https://promo.betfair.com/betfairsp/prices)

-!!! note "Historic Betfair data"
+!!! info "Historic Betfair data"
     There is a lot of historical price data available for all makrets offered on the Exchange, ranging from aggregate, market-level csv files to complete JSON recreations of API Stream data

 ---